AI Car Damage Detection: How it works

 Here are the results we get by running the object detection model on it.

-As we can very clearly see, the object detection model, in addition to the cracks present, has also classified the reflections of the poles as glass cracks, i.e. several false positives generated.
+As we can very clearly see, the object detection model, in addition to the cracks present, has also classified the reflections of the poles as glass cracks, i.e. several false positives were generated.

 Now, when we run the same through a segmentation model for analysis, we can see that it accurately predicts the crack damage visible in the image.